OWASP/owasp-mastg/Users.md

 Currently the MASVS and MSTG are used by at least the following companies:

-> Note: the quality of the application of the MASVS/MSTG by these companies has not been vetted by the MSTG team.
-It is just an indicator of adoption reported publicly.

 - [7asecurity](https://7asecurity.com "7asecurity")
 - [Brewsec](https://brewsec.io/ "Brewsec")
 - [Briskinfosec Technology and Consulting Pvt Ltd](https://www.briskinfosec.com/ "Briskinfosec Technology and Consulting Pvt Ltd")